Stuff Happens : Managing the Impact of Cyber Security Incidents.

 Consider a business critical database that contains customer records comprised of personal data.
 Establishing key facts such as what the standard operating hours (for gaining access) are and the amount of data viewable within a single transaction will allow you to define thresholds (or acceptable behaviour), variations or exceptions to these thresholds can then be logged and crucially alerted upon, in order to contain or limit suspected data breaches.
 Data Leakage Prevention (DLP) Technology deployed in the right places can also constrain access to (and export of) business critical data.

 The Information obtained from effective logging and monitoring can then also be used to inform those involved in dealing with the press and conveying the appropriate message in a timely and accurate manner in order to retain confidence, particularly where your customers are the public.
 This is crucial, as more often than not, the length of time taken to establish the root cause or extent of a data breach coupled with the accuracy of press briefings, is a good pointer towards understanding the maturity (and effectiveness) of an organisations logging/auditing and monitoring regime.

-At the end of the day s*it happens, and if someone has sufficient capability and motivation, they will get in; organisations need to start thinking about how they can reduce and therefore manage the impact of cyber security incidents and ultimately (manage) the spread of the brown stuff.
+At the end of the day stuff happens, and if someone has sufficient capability and motivation, they will get in; organisations need to start thinking about how they can reduce and therefore manage the impact of cyber security incidents.